dsoldera/react-grunt-theme/README.md

 # React Grunt Babel Theme

-Starter code for transpiling ES2015 (including modules) with Babel, GRUNT and Browserify.
+Starter code for transpiling React ES2015 (including modules) with Babel, GRUNT and Browserify.

 # Installing

 1. Clone the repo
 2. `npm install -g grunt` to install Grunt globally.
-3. `npm install -g webpack` to install Webpack globally
 4. `npm install -g browserify` to install Browserify globally
 5. `npm install` to resolve project dependencies.

-### Browserify or Webpack ???
+### Browserify
-For now I'm testing both, for start I will be installing both of them.
-How i´m using Grunt, I installed the `grunt-browserify` and `grunt-webpack`
+How I'm using Grunt and Browserify.
+For it I've installed the plugin `grunt-browserify`.

+Implementation based on this [article](http://chris.house/blog/grunt-configuration-for-react-browserify-babelify/)

 # REACT Definitions
-1. Using ES5
+1. Using React with ES6

 ## Props and States!!
 Props - Look like HTML attributes, but immutable